 Signs of brushing too hard include frayed toothbrush bristles, sensitive teeth, and receding gums.
 If you have a frayed toothbrush, start being easier when you brush and buy a brush with soft bristles.
 This will reduce damage to your enamel and gums.
 If you have receding gums, use a toothpaste containing potassium nitrate and strontium acetate.
 Also, having regular fluoride treatments at Lovett Dental Corpus Christi can help.
 You can also chew sugar-free gum throughout the day.
 Make sure you rinse your mouth with mouthwash a few times a day to avoid decay.

-Smoking Is Bad for Your Teeth
+Smoking Is Bad for Your Teeth and Gums

 Smoking is bad for your teeth and can affect your gums as well.
 Quitting smoking is hard, though you shouldn’t get discouraged just because it’s difficult.
 If you can’t kick nicotine cold turkey, try tobacco-free alternatives.
 Nicotine patches and gum are the best options for patients who want to stay on top of their oral health.
 Keep in mind that smokeless tobacco products are even more harmful to the gums.
 Vaping isn’t good for the gums either, though people who vape are twice as likely to quit as regular tobacco users.
 If at all possible, leave all tobacco and nicotine products behind.
 This will vastly improve your oral health.

-Plaque Hardens Into Tartar, Causing and Perpetuating Gingivitis
+Plaque Hardens Into Tartar, Causing Gingivitis

 Gingivitis is the medical term for inflammation of the gums.
 The most common cause of gingivitis is poor oral care.
 You might be familiar with plaque, the film that accumulates on teeth.
 That’s what you’re trying to remove when you brush, floss, or use mouthwash.
 The less often you brush your teeth, the faster plaque hardens and turns into tartar.